Sharing is caring!

 - Cricut cutting machine– always check prices between Cricut.com and Amazon (click links to compare!)

-3. Line up vinyl where you want it and secure it with painter’s tape.
+Line up the vinyl where you want it and secure it with painter’s tape (this is called the hinge method).

-5. Flip the paper forward and use scraper or credit card to smooth vinyl onto the tile.
+Flip the paper forward and use a scraper or credit card to smooth vinyl onto the tile.

-6. Slowly pull off transfer tape and press vinyl down with a finger to make sure nice and stuck.
+Slowly pull off the transfer tape and press the vinyl down with a finger to make sure nice and stuck.

-Here are the finished products!
+Here are the finished Cricut tile projects!
 You can add a bow or anything to spruce it up.
 What would you put on a tile?

 Make sure to watch my video tutorial if you’d like to learn how to make a split letter monogram in Cricut Design Space.

-Want to save this tutorial for later?
+Want to save this tutorial on how to apply Cricut vinyl on a ceramic tile for later?
 You can PIN it now if you’d like!
 Thanks so much!

 Krystal